-- New Jersey Timeline 1700-1749

 1738 - Lewis Morris named as first Royal governor to solely administer New Jersey, ending period of shared governorship with New York, serves until his death in 1746.

 1746 - The College of New Jersey (later Princeton University) is founded in Elizabethtown as a school to educate Presbyterian clergy, relocates to Newark in next year and moves to Princeton in 1756.

-1747 - Jonathan Belcher, who previously had served as governor of both the Massachusetts and New Hampshire colonies, is appointed governor and serves until his death in 1757.
+1747 - Jonathan Belcher, who previously had served as governor of both the Massachusetts and New Hampshire colonies, is appointed governor of New Jersey and serves until his death in 1757.
 He unsuccessfully attempts to mediate widespread disputes on land titles between land owners, who controlled the Provincial Council, and farmers and tenants, who controlled the assembly.
 Belcher rejects pressure from Quakers and Anglicans to revoke the charter of the College of New Jersey, but expands its board to include broader religious representation and bequeaths his personal library to the College.

 * Prehistoric-1699 * 1700-1749 * 1750-1799 * 1800-1849 * 1850-1899